 This may be the pettiest and most savage move a person could make in the domain world… and we applaud you, sir.
 Continue reading to learn how to buy a domain name from someone like this.

 Sometimes our perfect name is already taken and sometimes it’s stolen out from under us, either way, this doesn’t mean you have to accept the loss as final.
-If your domain name is taken we can talk you through.
-Figuring out who registered the name and for what reason will give you an idea about the type of roadblocks to expect when researching how to buy a domain name from someone.
+If your domain name is taken we can help you figure out who registered the name and for what reason.
+This will give you an idea about the type of roadblocks to expect so you can strategy how to buy a domain name from someone.
 Here are some example scenarios you may run into when buying a domain name from someone:

 Scenario #2: Someone owns the domain name but has no real attachment to it

 Best case scenario you’ll find out your domain is registered but not being actively used.
-When you go to the website it doesn’t propagate or you see that it hasn’t been updated recently, there are no current blog posts or relative content, all of which is a very good sign.
-These are usually the easiest names to acquire because there is no personal sentiment to the name and the owner is willing to let go of the domain for a very reasonable price (mainly because they do not know the value of a domain name).
-Challenges, in this case, is getting in contact with the owner, either because their contact information is protected with WHOIS Privacy Protection or because they are dodging your inquiries as spam or unwanted solicitation.
-In all scenarios of how to buy a domain name from someone, this is the best and there is a great possibility that you will get your name.
+When you go to the website it doesn’t propagate or you see that it hasn’t been updated recently.
+If there are no current blog posts or relative content this is a very good sign.
+These are usually the easiest names to acquire because there is no personal sentiment to the name and the owner may be willing to let go of the domain for a very reasonable price (mainly because they do not know the value of a domain name).

 Scenario #3: Domain has been registered for years